Excel Dashboard

 Hatching Insights: Building Excel-ptional Dashboards

-This post covers why I decided to make the dashboard in Excel and interactive features I added.
+-Why I decided to make the dashboard in Excel,

 The Why behind the project: